-Watch: Gov. Janet Mills, Maine CDC to deliver 2 p.m. coronavirus press conference
+2 more Mainers die as another 28 coronavirus cases are detected

 Other cases have been detected in Aroostook (8), Franklin (36), Hancock (11), Kennebec (128), Knox (20), Lincoln (20), Oxford (26), Piscataquis (1), Sagadahoc (29), Somerset (21) Waldo (51) and Washington (2) counties.
 Information about where another three cases were detected wasn’t immediately available Wednesday.

-As of Wednesday morning, the coronavirus has sickened 1,684,173 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 99,123 deaths, according to Johns Hopkins University of Medicine.
+As of Wednesday afternoon, the coronavirus has sickened 1,694,599 people in all 50 states, the District of Columbia, Puerto Rico, Guam, the Northern Mariana Islands and the U.S. Virgin Islands, as well as caused 99,983 deaths, according to Johns Hopkins University of Medicine.

 Watch: What Maine says about people of color being affected by coronavirus